nemocrys/nemoblock/README.md

 # nemoblock

-Utilities for blockmesh in Python.
+Utilities to generate blockMeshDicts for OpenFOAM.